rvveber/nixos-config/README.md

 ***

 ### Updating
-Update by simply running `bin/update` and apply with `sudo bin/push-and-apply`
+Update all packages, by simply running `bin/update` and apply with `sudo bin/switch`

+### Development
+You will most likely want expand this configuration, you're in luck, because thats exactly what this repository aims to assist you with.

+If you'd like to enable nix's development features in general, you'll need to add the `module/add/software/development.nix` module to your hosts default.nix.

+Then, the various tools to assist development with nix, will be loaded automatically when you enter the directory where you cloned this repository.

+- `bin/lint` to check and (optionally) fix static errors

 ### Future
 This repository is ever evolving, so if you have certain requests featurewise, don't hesitate to create issues.